Rahul-Jaiswal-dev/itwinConnectorsample/README.md

 # iTwin Connector

-iTwin connectors enables a wide range of both Bentley and third-party design applications to contribute to an iTwin.
+iTwin connector enables a wide range of both Bentley and third-party design applications to contribute data to an iTwin.

 ## Steps to run Connector